willianathompson/configure-ad/README.md

 </p>
 <p>

-The virtual machines were successfully created in Azure, including one for Windows Server 2022 to host Active Directory Domain Services (AD DS), and another for Windows 10 (22H2) to join the domain.
-The appropriate VM sizes, regions, and networking settings were configured, with Public IP and RDP access enabled for remote connections.
-The Windows server private IP address was set to static and firewall disabled for connectivity testing.
+The virtual machines were successfully created in Azure, including one running Windows Server 2022 to host Active Directory Domain Services (AD DS) and another running Windows 10 (22H2) to join the domain.
+The VM sizes, regions, and networking settings were configured, with Public IP and RDP access enabled for remote connections.
+The Windows Server's private IP address was set to static, and the firewall was disabled to allow for connectivity testing.

 </p>
 <br />